david-bogdan-r/ARTEMIS/README.md

 ## How ARTEMIS works

 ARTEMIS reads a reference and a query structure from the specified coordinate files in PDB or in mmCIF format and finds two alignments of structure sequences.
 The first alignment does not allow rearrangement and is fed to the standard output.
 The second alignment allows permutations and only its characteristics are fed to the standard output.
-The user can choose to save the query structure superpositions in PDB or mmCIF format and the table of permutation alignment residue correspondences to a specified folder.
+The user can choose to save the query structure superpositions in PDB or mmCIF format and the tables of residue correspondences to a specified folder.
 By default, ARTEMIS reads the entire first models of the input files.

 The ARTEMIS algorithm works as follows: